codentell/cwc-data-course/content/03-python/activities/day-02/_index.md

 ## Overview

 In today's class, we will explore reading and writing data from and to external CSV files.
-Students will also delve into Python dictionaries, zipping lists, and functions.
+You will also delve into Python dictionaries, zipping lists, and functions.

 ## Class Objectives

-By the end of this lesson, the students will be able to:
+By the end of this lesson, the you will be able to:

 * Read data into Python from CSV files.